WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 ### Clean code

 #### Point out 5 suggestions, how to format an SQL query!

+  1. *Descriptive related but different database and table names*
+  2. *Keywords and expressions are aligned into separate columns*
+  3. *Indented new line after every logical step*
+  4. *Query parameters indented to create a block like body*
+  5. *Commas are at the end of the line*

 #### What layers can you name in a simple web application?

 ### Error handling